-Contact: Jen Bash, Director of Admissions 503 721-7725 jen.bash@smapdx.org Kelsey Hui, Associate Director of Admissions And Summer Program Director 503-721-7728 kelsey.hui@smapdx.org
+Contact: Jen Bash, Director of Admissions 503 721-7725 jen.bash@smapdx.org Kelsey Hui, Director of Outreach 503-721-7728 kelsey.hui@smapdx.org Sophia Vallada, Admission Coordinator 503-721-7705 sophia.vallada@smapdx.org

 Prospective Students

 The Office of Admissions facilitates the application process and serves as the primary point of contact for all prospective families.
 It is responsible for scheduling shadow visits, guiding families through the application process, and planning events such as Open House, CYO Nights, Placement Exam, Family Interviews, and Welcome Night.
 To apply to St. Mary's Academy, families submit an online application, a student and parent questionnaire, middle school transcripts, teacher recommendations, and a \$65 application fee.
 Applicants are evaluated holistically, and acceptance is generally based on the student's potential for completing a challenging college preparatory program as well as St. Mary's ability to meet the student's needs.